Tottenham owner Joe Lewis indicted in the US for ‘brazen insider trading scheme’

 Lewis, 86, is the founder and primary investor of Bahamas-based investment firm Tavistock Group.

-He bought a controlling stake in the Premier League club from Sir Alan Sugar in 2001 for £22 million.
+He bought a controlling stake in the Premier League club from Lord Sugar in 2001 for £22million.